lineality/Online_Voting_Using_One_Time_Pads/README.md

 - are there any undefined-behavior or non-analytic components that are unavoidable?

+## training and effective education
+teaching how to participate in coordinated decision making
+- agile
+- elections

 ## dataframes and databases
 - encrypted contents
 - statistically anonymized content (e.g. Security now when hashes collide)